 i) The traditional slow and expensive way (sending your passport off to the embassy); and

 I’m not surprised that so many people still use the traditional method of visa application to get their stamp into Vietnam because the online application process doesn’t inspire a whole heap of confidence.
-In fact, travel forums are full of questions about whether the system is legit and people are genuinely worried they will land in Vietnam and be promptly turned back.
+In fact, travel forums are full of questions about whether the Visa on Arrival system is legit and people are genuinely worried they will land in Vietnam and be promptly turned back.

 I understand – I had the same fears.